dirkjanm/dirkjanm.github.io/_posts/2021-06-10-active-directory-forest-trusts-part-two-trust-transitivity.md

 ![Updated forest trust info](/assets/img/foresttrusts/ftinfo-updated.png){: .align-center}

-Note that this also shows the new SID properly, indicating that our SID is now actually trusted.
+Note that this also shows the new SID properly, indicating that our SID is now actually trusted (this `S-1-5-21-2937342636-164546242-3042484607` SID is the same SID we queried previously from the server).

 The last step is performing the forest trust bypass attack.
 We forge an inter-realm trust ticket, using once again the incoming trust key for the inter-realm ticket: